 Domestic Partner Health Care Coverage

-Currently the university offers health care coverage to qualified same sex and opposite sex domestic dependents (domestic partners and the children of domestic partners).
+Until December 31, 2014 NAU will offer health care coverage to qualified same sex and opposite sex domestic dependents (domestic partners and the children of domestic partners).

 Determine if your domestic partner qualifies